Will Central Americans, Haitians 'protected' here for years be sent home?

 Expiration dates for the protection vary by country, with Nicaragua and Honduras facing Jan.
 5 expiration dates.
 DHS decisions on whether they'll get extensions are expected by Nov.
 6.

-Hundreds with TPS from around the country planned to demonstrate at a DHS office in Washington, D.C., Monday evening.
+Hundreds with TPS from around the country planned to demonstrate at a DHS office in Washington on Monday evening.
 Throughout the day, some met with congressional members and staff.
 The National TPS Alliance wants Congress to craft legislation that would allow TPS holders to have permanent legal status.
 A hunger strike was planned for later in the week.

 Advocates say that ending TPS could have economic consequences.

 Honduras received TPS status in 1999 when the country was hit by Hurricane Mitch, a deadly Category 5 hurricane.
-El Salvador and Haiti won it in 2001 and 2010, respectively, following deadly earthquakes.
+El Salvador and Haiti won it in 2001 and 2010 after deadly earthquakes.
 The temporary stays stretched to nearly 10 years for Haitians and almost 20 for Salvadorans and Hondurans because of multiple extensions of their TPS by DHS.

 Sharon Scheidhauer, a spokesperson for U.S. Immigration and Custom Services, said in a statement to NBC News that DHS “will review conditions in each country individually to determine” what decision is warranted by the appropriate expiration date.